 Having attended the prestigious Daniel Stewart’s College (now Stewart’s Melville College) on Queensferry Road, where he is likely to have gained his introduction to the game of rugby, Walter progressed to Edinburgh University where he was to qualify in 1910.
 This presenting him the opportunity to move to London, working first as an assistant with Mr H. Dixon, at his pharmacy in Russell Gardens, Kensington, before later joining the staff of Messrs.
 Allen and Hanbury of Lombard Street.
 Despite working in such fashionable parts of London, Black’s moderate means meant he resided in the rather more humble surroundings of Finsbury Park.
 Saracens then was the natural choice of club to attend, especially given its strong Caledonian presence already.

 Black was to be amongst the very first soldiers, and the first-known Saracen, to sign up on 4th August, paying his pound to enlist in the fashionable London Scottish regiment.
-We will be updating Walter’s story over the coming months, along with that of the many other Saracens that went to war.
-Please follow the stories as they emerge.
+Walter’s story continues here and you can also find the histories of the many other Saracens that went to war across this website.
+Please follow these as they emerge….